JuPaLe/ofw-flipperzero-nrf24/README.md

 Much of the driver code was inspired by [RadioHead's Arduino library](https://www.airspayce.com/mikem/arduino/RadioHead/classRH__NRF24.html).
 Much of the mousejack code was inspired by the [Jackit project](https://github.com/insecurityofthings/jackit).

+The up-to-date code has been synced from [RogueMaster repo](https://github.com/RogueMaster/flipperzero-firmware-wPlugins).